-The Rotunda Gallery, located on the ground floor of City Hall, features monthly exhibits of local artists’ work.
+The Rotunda Gallery, located on the ground floor of City Hall, features bi-monthly exhibits of artists work.

 On this page: